 Conversion of pyruvate to phosphoenolpyruvate (PEP) requires the action of 2 enzymes.
 The first is an ATP-requiring reaction catalyzed by pyruvate carboxylase (PC), which catalyzes the carboxylation of pyruvate to the TCA cycle intermediate, oxaloacetic acid (OAA).
 The second enzyme of bypass 1 is the GTP-dependent PEP carboxykinase (PEPCK), which converts OAA to PEP.
 Since PC incorporated CO2 into pyruvate and it is subsequently released in the PEPCK reaction, no net fixation of carbon occurs.
 Human cells contain almost equal amounts of mitochondrial and cytosolic PEPCK (designated PEPCK-m and PEPCK-c, respectively), so this second reaction can occur in either cellular compartment.

-If OAA is converted to PEP by PEPCK-m, it is transported to the cytosol where it is a direct substrate ...
+If OAA is converted to PEP by PEPCK-m, it is transported to the cytosol where it is a direct substrate for gluconeogenesis ...